justinjest/python-essentials/assignments/06Advanced Data Wrangling and Aggregation with Pandas.md

 - We use as_index=False because we don't want to change the indexing.
 - Then we do a transform() on the Zip column.
 This works kind of like the map() function, but you are passed each group in turn.
 - Each time we get a group of values, we collect the votes.
 First we do a dropna(), because a NaN value doesn't get a vote.
 Then we use the mode() function to find the most common value, and change the value for the entire group to match.
 - There may be several modes, for example if there are 2 of one value and 2 of another, so we just take the first mode.
-(Actually this is a little dangerous, because one of the other modes might be the correct one.)
+(Actually this is a little dangerous, because one of the other modes might be the correct one.
+The correct approach might be to leave the values unchanged if there is more than one mode.)
 - We have to handle a couple of edge cases.
 First, all the values may be NaN, in which case we have nothing to do.
 Second, there may be no mode.
 This happens if each of the non-null values occurs once.
 So then we just leave the values unchanged, because we don't know which one to use.
 After the transform() completes, we are done with the groupby(), so we reset the index.

 1. Fix the phone number column the same way.
 Hint: You can reuse fix_anomaly().